Halsey Announces She's Pregnant, Expecting First Baby With Alev Aydin - E! Online

 Surprise!
 Halsey is pregnant!

 On Wednesday, Jan.
-27, the superstar singer took to her Instagram to announce that she's expecting a baby with screenwriter Alev Aydin.
-In a series of pictures, shot by photographer Sam Dameshek, the 26-year-old star can be seen cradling her baby bump—tagging Alev. "surprise!" she captioned the photo, along with a milk bottle, rainbow and angel emoji.
+27, the superstar singer took to her Instagram to announce that she's expecting her first child with screenwriter Alev Aydin.
+In a series of pictures, shot by photographer Sam Dameshek, the 26-year-old superstar can be seen cradling her baby bump—tagging Alev. "surprise!" she captioned the photo, along with a milk bottle, rainbow and angel emoji.

 In the comments of Halsey's post, Alev wrote, "Heart so full, I love you, sweetness."
 After seeing the cute note, the "Without Me" singer replied, "I love you!!!!!!
 And I love this mini human already."